omasur/camp2_exercises/03_backend_developement/07_working_around_tables/03_joins/joins.md

 26. Write a query in SQL to display the department name and number of employees in each of the department.

+  select concat (a0.first_name, a0.last_name) fullname, a3.id
+  from employees a0
+  left outer join departments a1 on a1.id=a0.department_id left outer join locations a2 on a2.id=a1.location_id;

 27. Write a query in SQL to display the full name (fisrt and last name ) of employee with ID and name of the country presently where (s)he is working.

+  select concat (a0.first_name, a0.last_name) fullname, a3.id, a3.name
+  from employees a0
+  left outer join departments a1 on a1.id=a0.department_id left outer join locations a2 on a2.id=a1.location_id left outer join countries a3 on a3.id=a2.country_id;